Renderers#

 Return type:

-PageRenderer
+PageRenderer or SectionRenderer

 Parameters:

-• obj (Section) – section instance
+• section (Section) – section instance to be rendered

 • page (Page) – page the section will be rendered for